Jon: Playing football at West Canaan is not the opportunity of a lifetime.

 - Marv Marinovich, father of former NFL player Todd Marinovich, tried to engineer Todd from birth to be the perfect quarterback.
 In high school and college, Todd earned the nickname "Robo QB", because he was like a machine.
 Nobody else had his training and diet regimen, so there was no one who could compete with him.
 That changed when he got to the NFL, where he was an infamous bust.
 Todd never especially liked football; he just couldn't tell his obsessed father he wanted to do something else.
 Once he got to the NFL, with no one to tell him what to do, he spent more of his time getting stoned than maintaining his "Robo QB" talent.

 - Defied by former NFL quarterback Archie Manning.
-Despite knowing the ins and outs of making it to the NFL (having played himself) and having three sons (Cooper, Peyton, and Eli) with huge potential, he had almost no involvement in his sons' football careers.
+Despite knowing the ins and outs of making it to the NFL (having played himself) and having three sons (Cooper, Peyton, and Eli) with huge potential, he had almost no involvement in his sons' football careers; in fact, as he revealed in a 2005 interview, there was a point in time when Archie thought Eli might not be interested in football, and his immediate reaction was to worry that Eli might be feeling pressured towards football because of his family's association with the game, because that was the exact opposite of what Archie wanted, which was for his sons to choose their own paths (he described his thought process as, "If [Eli] wants to play piano, let's get him a piano").
 When the boys reached high school age, Archie and his wife sent them to a prep school in New Orleans with rigorous academic standards and a poor football program because he felt school was more important.
 Even after the kids became hot college recruits, Archie didn't force them to attend his alma mater Ole Miss and let them choose their schools (though Cooper and Eli picked Ole Miss anyway).
 Though the college coaches invited him to sit in on games and meetings and discuss offensive strategies, Archie declined and sat in the stands on game day as a regular fan.
 In the end, Peyton and Eli became NFL quarterbacks with Hall of Fame-worthy careers that surpass their father's, while Cooper may have made it as a wide receiver had it not been for a severe spinal condition that forced him to retire in college (he had to settle for being an extremely successful investment banker and TV sports broadcaster instead).

 - LaVar Ball quickly made a name for himself as a basketball dad, promoting his three sons as future NBA stars as soon as they were teenagers.
 He also has his own athletic apparel brand and unashamedly uses his sons to promote it in a feeble attempt to go up against the big names like Nike and Adidas.
 His oldest son Lonzo is a genuinely talented college player who was drafted second overall by the Los Angeles Lakers in 2017 (good thing, too, because LaVar insisted Lonzo would only play for the Lakers), but some basketball fans are actively rooting for Lonzo to become a bust and for the Lakers to implode just to get LaVar off their TVs and out of the picture.
 Among other things, Lonzo turned down a multi-million dollar shoe endorsement deal with Nike and signed up with his father's company, a huge financial gamble that would likely only benefit LaVar if anybody, and a move many saw as forced on him by LaVar.